College Basketball Hot Seat Report

 Coaches at the end of the line at their current school.
 You should be seeing them here soon enough.

-• Grant is year five at Boston College and coming off a regression in 2024-25 which saw his Eagles go just 12-19 (4-16) after finally reaching the 20-win mark the year prior.
+- Grant is year five at Boston College and coming off a regression in 2024-25 which saw his Eagles go just 12-19 (4-16) after finally reaching the 20-win mark the year prior.
 This is not a powerhouse program by any means, but one NIT being the highlight of your tenure is still pretty bleak, especially in a conference that is relatively wide open outside of the couple teams at the very top.
 Earl was hired in 2021 without any real connections to the city and fans (rightfully) questioned how well he could do at BC despite his success at Charleston.
 His predecessor Jim Christian was given seven years and only finished above .500 once, and Earl’s deal currently runs through 2028-29 (which would be year seven).
-UPDATE: BC has started ACC play 0-3, and when you add that to a 7-6 non-conf record that included losses to Central Connecticut and Davidson, the situation continues to be bleak for Grant.
+UPDATE: BC went 11-20 (4-14 ACC), the lowest win total of Grant’s tenure; the school parted ways with Grant on March 8th.

-• Hurley has been on the hot seat for several years now and this season is no different: three NCAA Tournament appearances (zero wins) in ten seasons, a brutal 4-16 mark in ASU’s first season in the Big 12 and a noticeable drop in recruiting success has his seat as hot as it gets.
+- Hurley has been on the hot seat for several years now and this season is no different: three NCAA Tournament appearances (zero wins) in ten seasons, a brutal 4-16 mark in ASU’s first season in the Big 12 and a noticeable drop in recruiting success has his seat as hot as it gets.
 A major roster turnover hit the program this offseason, with twelve guys transferring out, including prized recruit Jayden Quaintance (a former UK commit who will now actually play for the Wildcats) and literally all other players who averaged 5 or more points last season.
 They were replaced by mid-major transfers and three-star recruits who will have a lot to prove.
 This is the last year of Hurley’s deal and it’s hard to imagine anything other than a surprise trip to the NCAAs is going to get him an extension.
-UPDATE: The Sun Devils have wins over Texas and Oklahoma but have started league play 1-2 and already have six total losses.
+UPDATE: The Sun Devils had slight year-over-year improvements in total and league wins, but Hurley was let go after the Big 12 Tournament with an overall record of 185-167.

-• This is year five for Miller, who took over the Bearcats’ program in 2021 after a successful ten-year run at UNC Greensboro that included two NCAA bids (2018, 2021).
+- This is year five for Miller, who took over the Bearcats’ program in 2021 after a successful ten-year run at UNC Greensboro that included two NCAA bids (2018, 2021).
 He has yet to get Cincy to the Big Dance, though, with just two NITs and a trip to the Vegas in 2025 for the College Basketball Crown.
 The team won just 7 conference games in each of their first two seasons in the Big 12, finishing near the bottom each year.
 Miller is coming off his worst season at UC and while he has a very coach-friendly deal, his ~$10M buyout will drop to just under $5M on 4/1/26.
-UPDATE: The 8-8 Bearcats have had a lot of opportunities for good wins but only managed to beat Dayton.
-They have lost all three Big 12 games, so far, though all three were close including a near-upset of UCF on the road.
-Some Cincy fans went viral this past weekend by suggesting students attend the next home game wearing bags on their heads, apparently in protest of Miller and the current direction of the program.
+UPDATE: Miller missed the NCAA Tournament for the fourth time in four seasons and was let go on March 13th; he finished with a 100-74 overall record but was just 41-51 in AAC/Big 12 play.

 THIS SEAT IS RATHER WARM